ankicommunity/anki-devops-services/README.md

 ### One-time setup

-If you've managed put your Anki devices on the same (typically LAN) network, you may use one of your computers to host the synchronisation server with this command:
+If you've managed put your Anki devices on the same (typically LAN) network, you may use one of your computers to host the synchronization server with this command:

     export ANKI_SYNC_DATA_DIR=~/anki-sync-server-docker-data

     mkdir -p "$ANKI_SYNC_DATA_DIR"
     docker run -it \
        --mount type=bind,source="$ANKI_SYNC_DATA_DIR",target=/app/data \
        -p 27701:27701 \
        --name anki-container \
        --rm \
-       kuklinistvan/anki-sync-server:tsudoku-2.1.4
+       kuklinistvan/anki-sync-server:latest

 You can interrupt this instance anytime by hitting Ctrl+C. You can restart the server with the same command.
-Its data will be preserved in `$ANKI_SYNC_DATA_DIR`.
+Its data is going to be preserved in `$ANKI_SYNC_DATA_DIR`.

 Also, **be warned** that if you don't use any additional proxies, your connection will be unencrypted!
 That means if you use Anki to memorize your passwords they will be leaked :)